 How to Start a WiFi Hotspot Business

-You can charge people to use it on a hourly, daily, weekly, monthly or yearly basis.
+You can charge people to use the service on a hourly, daily, weekly, monthly or yearly basis.

-Something few cheap Internet service providers fail to mention is 'contention ratio', put simply this is the number of properties who will be sharing the advertised bandwidth.
-Contention ratios are usually 20:1 or 50:1, this means there will be between 20 and 50 people sharing that 'Up To 8Mb download speed' advertised.
+Something few cheap Internet service providers fail to mention is 'contention ratio.'
+Simply put, this is the number of properties who will be sharing the advertised bandwidth.
+Contention ratios are usually 20:1 or 50:1.
+This means there will be between 20 and 50 people sharing that 'Up To 8Mb download speed' advertised.

-Yes I'll say it again just in case you missed it or thought you misunderstood it, up to 50 people will be sharing a 8Mb Internet connection!
+Yes, I'll say it again just in case you missed it, up to 50 people will be sharing a 8Mb Internet connection!

-- ADSL - This is the service which uses the old copper telephone wires, most are old and if you are more than a few miles from the telephone exchange the service and speed is going to be pretty poor.
+- ADSL - This is the service which uses the old copper telephone wires.
+Most of these wires are old and if you are more than a few miles from the telephone exchange the service and speed is going to be pretty poor.

-- Fibre - Maximum speeds can be very good but only if fiber is used from one end to the other, often the 'last mile' will still use old copper wires so a lot of the speed is lost.
-Only Fibre to the home (FTTH) or Fibre-to-the-Premises (FTTP) where no copper cabling is used will achieve true Fibre speeds but services are expensive and limited.
+- Fibre - Maximum speeds can be very good but only if fibre is used from one end to the other.
+Often the 'last mile' will still use old copper wires so a lot of the speed is lost.
+Only Fibre-to-the-Home (FTTH) or Fibre-to-the-Premises (FTTP), where no copper cabling is used, will achieve true Fibre speeds but services are expensive and limited.

-To keep this as simple as possible and allow anyone, regardless of technical knowledge to start a WiFi business I suggest using the free Open-Mesh/Cloudtrax system.
-In order to set up a paid for WiFi network you will need a special WiFi router (pictured), they only cost $79.99 so setup is really low.
+To keep this as simple as possible and allow anyone, regardless of technical knowledge, to start a WiFi business, I suggest using the free Open-Mesh/Cloudtrax system.
+In order to set up a paid-for WiFi network you will need a special WiFi router.

 WiFi Management System - CloudTrax